 Owner, Designer, Photographer

 I have years of experience working primarily with non-profit organizations, small businesses and arts organizations.
 I enjoy putting on the “audience hat”—imagining the user’s point of view when creating content and visuals that will resonate.
 I love creating work that gets people excited and accomplishes goals.

 I also offer photography.
-In more recent years, I dove into studio portrait photography as an additional service, which lets me work in a more personal way with my subjects.
+I dove into portrait photography as an additional service, which lets me work in a more personal way with clients.
 It’s a fun, different way to create images that engage.
 See more here: Axie Breen Photography

 In my time outside the studio, I teach tai chi at YMAA Boston, sing classical music, and hike with my dog, Lucy.
 And belly dance.
 And read like there’s no tomorrow.
 Also I’m married and the mom of two fine young men.

 BFA in Graphic Design with Bronze Tablet honors, University of Illinois at Urbana-Champaign.
 Coursework at the New England School of Photography